pham-tracy/team-profile-generator/README.md

 ## Installation

-Clone the repo by running the following in your command-line terminal:
+Clone the repo by running the following in your command-line interface:

     git@github.com:pham-tracy/team-profile-generator.git